Outsourcing Control requires Control Complexity: Materials and Methods

-The agents are modeled by discrete multivariate, time-homogeneous Markov process $ (X_t)_{t\in \mathbb{N}} = (S_t, A_t, C_t) $ with the state space $\mathcal{X} = \mathcal{S} \times \mathcal{A} \times \mathcal{C}$.
-Here the variable $S_t$ describes the two binary sensors that detect a wall and a binary variable that encodes whether the body of the agent is touching a wall or not.
-The node $A_t$ includes the two binary actuators and $C_t$ the two binary controller nodes.
-Additionally, we introduce another variable $S'_t$, that describes the internal prediction of the next sensor state and hence consists of three binary variables.
-This is not necessary in case of the PWM agents as discussed in the context of Figure \ref{SensFullvsLimited}.
+An agent is modeled by a discrete multivariate, time-homogeneous Markov process, denoted by $(X_t)_{t\in \mathbb{N}} = (S_t, A_t, C_t)$ with the state space $\mathcal{X} = \mathcal{S} \times \mathcal{A} \times \mathcal{C}$.
+The variable $S_t$ entails the two binary sensors that detect a wall and a binary variable encoding whether the agent is touching a wall.
+The node $A_t$ includes two binary actuators and $C_t$ two binary controller nodes.
+Additionally, in case of the \LWM agents the variable $S'_t$ describes the internal prediction of the next sensor state and hence consists of three binary variables.
+The connections among these variables are sketched on the left of Figure \ref{fig:2}.

-The elements of the agents are connected according to the graph in Figure \ref{SensMoLoop}.
-This graph then leads to the distribution

-Here, we depict in each figure only one node for each $S, S', A$ and $C$ in order to increase clarity.
+The elements of the \LWM agents are connected according to the graph in Figure \ref{fig:2} on the right.
+An introduction to graphical models is given by \citet{Lauritzen}.
+We depict only one node for each $S, S', A$ and $C$ in the figures to increase clarity.
+The factorization of the corresponding probability distribution is given in \eqref{eq:fact}

+Since $S_t'$ is a prediction of $S_t$ it is made of the same substrate, hence the state space of $S_t'$ is $\mathcal{S}$.
+The difference between $S_t$ and $S_t'$ lies in the mechanism with which they are generated.
+The node $S_t$ is influenced by the information from $S_{t-1}$ and $A_{t-1}$.
+These are indirect influences, because in this case the information flows through the environment.
+The role of the environment is discussed in more detail in \citep{Langer2021}.

-The conditional distribution, $P(S_{t+1} \vert S_t, A_t)$, is called world model in \cite{Ghazi-Zahedi2010} and \cite{Montufar2015}.
-The internal prediction $S_t'$ is generated by $P(S'_{t+1} \vert A_t, C_t)$, which was also named \enquote{world model} in \cite{Ay2013},\cite{Ay2013a} and \cite{Ay2014}.
-To prevent confusion we refer to $P(S'_{t+1} \vert A_t, C_t)$ as \enquote{internal world model} and to $P(S_{t+1} \vert S_t, A_t)$ as \enquote{empirical world model}.
-We chose the term empirical world model, since the agents gain this distribution by sampling their experience.
+The conditional distribution, $P(S_{t+1} \vert S_t, A_t)$, is called \textit{world model} by \citet{Ghazi-Zahedi2010, Montufar2015}.
+The internal prediction $S_t'$ is generated by $P(S'_{t+1} \vert A_t, C_t)$ and also named \emph{world model} by \citet{Ay2013, Ay2013a, Ay2014}.
+To prevent confusion we refer to $P(S'_{t+1} \vert A_t, C_t)$ as \emph{internal world model} and to $P(S_{t+1} \vert S_t, A_t)$ as \emph{ideal world model}.
+We use the latter term, since this distribution is defined by sampling the individual past experiences of the agents, hence the ideal world model always represents the experiences of the agents accurately.

+In total we analyze the behavior of four types of agents, summarized in Figure \ref{fig:3}.
+The first distinction among the agents is between those with a complete controller, depicted on the left of Figure \ref{fig:3}, and agents with a simplified controller, which are called split agents and are depicted on the right of Figure \ref{fig:3}.
+The latter agents are not able to integrate information between the controller nodes, since the controller node $C_{t+1}^i$ only receives information from $C_{t}^i$ and not from $C_{t}^j$, $i,j \in \{1,2\}, i \neq j$.